Scilence2022/DeepGeneResearch/docs/deep-research-api-doc.md

-# Deep Research API Documentation
+# Deep Gene Research API Documentation

 ## Overview

-The Deep Research API provides a real-time interface for initiating and monitoring complex research tasks.
+The Deep Gene Research API provides a real-time interface for initiating and monitoring complex gene research tasks.
 Leveraging Server-Sent Events (SSE), it delivers updates, information, message, progress, and errors as they occur, allowing clients to receive continuous streams of data without polling.

 ## Protocol